ChrisPenner/SitePipe/docs/tutorial.md

 ```

 This is a good thought, but this actually won't affect a post at all, remember
 earlier how we said that the `key` can fail if the key doesn't exist?
-Well int this
+Well in this
 case we're telling lens to access the key `readingTime` IF it exists, then set something
 into it, but the key doesn't exist so the whole thing fails and nothing gets set!